 And a wifi connection is usually unstable and even a small spike can cause a lag, furthermore, when it comes to screen mirroring, it usually gives a very laggy and choppy display which practically makes it useless, so this option is not viable.

-5. Check GPU Drivers
+5. Check and Update Graphics Card Drivers

 Sometimes all you have to do is update your GPU drivers, because old drivers tend to lose support over time and in order for your graphics to function optimally it needs to have the latest drivers.